Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 The main trick with this is timing.
 You obviously cannot use the CB as part of the main pile itself so it must sit on the sidelines waiting.
 You also cannot use it at the wrong time as that could lead to (as an example) instances of drawing both an LED and the IU you intended to cast with the LED mana.
-Most of the time a player with attempt to Surgical in response to you trying to draw into your Doomsday pile.
+Most of the time a player will attempt to Surgical in response to you trying to draw into your Doomsday pile.
 If you can plan around this you should be able to null and void their Surgical.